 Malware is the term for applications or code designed to carry out malicious acts on computers, networks, or servers.
 Installed without a victim’s permission, malware may steal data, destroy files, or take over control of devices.

 Cybercriminals distribute malware in a variety of ways.
 Often, they trick people into downloading infected attachments or clicking on nefarious websites.
+They may also sneak malware onto devices by exploiting vulnerabilities in software, such as outdated operating systems or insecure network protocols.

 To protect against this, manufacturers build security measures into the operating systems of today’s devices.
 Web browsers and other programs feature their own safeguards as well.

-But cybercriminals continue to adapt, working out new ways to get around these defenses.
+But, cybercriminals continue to adapt, working out new ways to get around these defenses.

-Defining malware: Types and tactics
+Defining malware: types and tactics

 Each form of malware attacks in different ways, but they all have one thing in common: stealing or damaging data.